austinm34/MIDI-to-Desmos/README.md

 Unfortunately, as far as I know Desmos only grants you one octave of range, and can only be made to play about 20s of graph at a time.

-If you would like to try it, you can just download this script and paste it wherever you like to keep reascripts, and then run it in reaper :)
+If you would like to try it, you can just download this script and put it wherever you like to keep reascripts, and then run it in reaper :)